 Millencolin has finally done a legit U.S. tour after all these years.
 As a fan that has been waiting for a tour on this side of the Atlantic, this one was not to be missed.
 I saw them on a random date last year in Dallas but that left me wanting more from Millencolin.
 It was awesome that they came back to Texas and gave Austin a shot this time.

 For myself, seeing a band like Millencolin was a right of passage.
 There are certain bands we listened to in our punk journey that we dream about seeing live.
-Basically any band that was on a Fat Wreck compilation or Punk-O-Rama is on that list.
-Throughout May and June they are joined by Success and MXPX, which are great additions to this tour.
+Basically, any band that was on a Fat Wreck compilation or Punk-O-Rama is on that list.
+Throughout May and June, they are joined by Success and MXPX, which are great additions to this tour.
 They are also doing tour stops during the Punk Rock Bowling Festival (Las Vegas and Denver dates).

 Let’s begin with their opening band Success on this particular tour date.
 I wasn’t a hundred percent sure what I was about to hear.
 I just knew they are a band from Seattle.
 I have read a bunch about them over the past two years since they have been on several festival lineups and have been touring frequently.
 I was really surprised by their sound because I was built up to believe they were more pop punk than they actually were.
 When I think of pop punk as a genre, it sometimes can lean on the sugary sweet side.
-You can tell who their influences are in the punk genre but what was truly fascinating was their overall musical influences they have.
+You can tell who their influences are in the punk genre but what was truly fascinating was the overall musical influences they have.
 They are music nerds and not afraid to show it.
-They fused their set by playing their songs then would somehow end up playing “Carry on Wayward Son” by Kansas.
+They fused their set by playing their songs that would somehow end up playing “Carry on Wayward Son” by Kansas.
 These poor guys played their hearts out in the hot Texas humidity and didn’t fail to impress.

 Millencolin’s set was everything I expect from them.
 They played a few songs from their latest release True Brew, thus why the tour is named as such.
 What I really enjoyed about their set is that I didn’t feel like I saw the same set twice.
 It consisted of their hits such as “Penguins and Polar Bears”, “Twenty Two”, and “Mr.Clean”.
 Also my personal favorite “Black Eye”.
 I know I have seen these songs at the show last year but it honestly felt refreshing rather than repetitive.
 Especially since this band only does so many releases over the years, it is crucial to stay fresh and innovative for your fans.
 I definitely feel they keep this idea in mind on their tours and their music.
 I hope their absence from Texas won’t be the many years it has been and we will get more great music from this band in the future.